Beyond Quantity: Distribution-Aware Labeling for Visual Grounding: Method

 \textbf{Feature Distribution Analysis.} To examine whether performance improvement correlates with expansion of expression distribution, we use BERT \cite{tsne} to extract language features and visualize their distribution using t-SNE \cite{tsne}.

 We first visualized the language features of RefCOCO, RefCOCO+, RefCOCOg \cite{refcoco/+, refcocog}, and the pseudo labels.
 As shown in Fig.~\ref{fig:distribution} (a), (b), and (c), the generated pseudo labels, represented by the red points, effectively expanded the distribution of RefCOCO, RefCOCO+, and RefCOCOg represented by the blue points, especially for RefCOCOg.
-This indicates that our method enriches the dataset by introducing more diverse samples, thereby enhancing the overall data quality while increasing its quantity.
+This indicates that our method enriches the dataset by introducing more diverse samples, thereby enhancing the overall data diversity while increasing its quality.
 This also explains why the pseudo labels led to the most significant performance improvement on RefCOCOg in \ref{sec:results}.
 Next, we further visualized the language features of subsets containing intrinsic descriptions, relative descriptions, and position descriptions from RefCOCO/+/g, and the pseudo labels.
 The visualization results are displayed in Fig.~\ref{fig:distribution} (d), (e), and (f).
 We observed that the distribution patterns of these subsets were quite different from each other and also distinct from the overall dataset distribution.
 Nevertheless, the results show that our method still effectively expanded the data distribution of each subset, demonstrating the strong robustness and data expansion capability of our method.
 In particular, the most substantial expansion occurred in the distribution of relative descriptions.
-This further explains why the model achieved the greatest performance improvement on RefCOCOg, as it contains a large number of expressions involving relative relationships.
+This further explains why the model achieved the greatest performance improvement on RefCOCOg, as it places the highest demand on understanding relative relationships.

 This analysis confirms that increasing the amount of data generally leads to better model performance.
-Furthermore, it shows that the level of improvement depends on how well the pseudo labels broaden the range of the original data.
-These findings offer a basis for the following data-filtering method.
+Furthermore, it shows that the level of improvement depends on how well the pseudo labels broaden the coverage of the original data.
+These findings offer a basis for the following generation and filtering method.